-The amount of times I’ve outreached with the responsible parties in private messages on Twitter or Reddit are countless.
+The number of times I’ve outreached with the responsible parties in private messages on Twitter or Reddit are countless.
 My pleas to reason and sort things out by talking to each other and find solutions all failed by the fact that all these messages have been ignored.
-Sadly, the PrivacyGuides team was and is until today very quick and active to do public damage control on reddit and Twitter.
+Sadly, the PrivacyGuides team was and is until today quick and active to do public damage control on reddit and Twitter.
 There was never an interest to sort anything out, just to keep the story/agenda straight: PrivacyTools.io is bad and PrivacyGuides is good.
-Way too many people swallowed that pill, since they’ve never heard the other side.
-English is not my first language, so preparing a wall of text like this is challenging and takes way too much time.
-Plus I was up against 4 to 5 native English speakers who already had a prepared story to feed the concerned community on what is happening.
+Far too many people swallowed that pill, since they’ve never heard the other side.
+English is not my first language, so preparing a wall of text like this is challenging and takes far too much time.
+Plus, I was up against 4 to 5 native English speakers who already had a prepared story to feed the concerned community on what is happening.
 Instead of defending myself with long discussions and walls of text, I’ve decided to be productive and relaunch the complete website within 10 days and move on.
 That is what you now know as the minimal and clean version of PrivacyTools.io today.

 Why is this statement so delayed?

 I’ve taken the time until today to make a proper public statement about the failed takeover attempt of PrivacyTools.io, but I feel like the time is right to set the facts straight.
 Why now?
 I am just tired to defend myself constantly with people who are misinformed and didn’t know how things went down.
 It became too hard to move on with people questioning and making wild assumptions.
 People deserve an answer.